Stacked glass payment cards with a pound symbol, pyramid silhouette, and Egyptian flag

 xPlace0.5-2%Free-$5,0001%DebitSelf-custody, SOL ecosystem

-KAST at 2% free is the clearest prepaid option for users who need card access outside the bank-dependent bottlenecks that define Egypt's market, while Crypto.com Icy adds lounge access at Cairo International Airport (CAI) for higher-earning users and the GCC diaspora.
+KAST at 1.5% USD cashback on the first $2,000/month, free, is the clearest prepaid option for users who need card access outside the bank-dependent bottlenecks that define Egypt's market, while Crypto.com Icy adds lounge access at Cairo International Airport (CAI) for higher-earning users and the GCC diaspora.

 Best Card For Every Need in Egypt